atorik/pg_dbms_stats/doc/pg_dbms_stats-en.md

 ## RESTRICTIONS

-There are some important poins and restrictions to use pg_dbms_stats.
+There are some important points and restrictions to use pg_dbms_stats.

 Prerequisites
 - Make sure that the target objects have statistics before performing lock or backup of pg_dbms_stats.
 The operations in the case don't work as expected although you won't have no error message.